5jotters/vRF-briefing/docs/LocalProcedures.md

 ![](../Images/Dream6.jpg)

-After Take Off, ATC controller will clear the formations to change to  Boom Freqency (see AAR appendix) in order to proceed to the refueling area.
+After Take Off, ATC controller will clear the formations to change to either the GCI tactical frequency (preset #6) or Boom Freqency (see AAR appendix).

 ### 4.  **ROUTE**

-Once airbone formations will proceed direct to waypoint A1: HAREM, B2: JUNNO.
-This point will be common WPT for all participants and will be also ARCP for formations refueling from southern tanker (TEXACO KC-135 AAR SOUTH) 19.000 FT.
-AND northern tanker (ARCO KC-135MPRS NORTH) 18.000 FT.
+Ofter departure all formations will proceed to the first waypoint A1: HAREM and then B2: JUNNO.
+These points are common WPTs for all participants and will be also serve as ARCP for formations refueling in southern tanker (TEXACO KC-135 AAR SOUTH) 19.000 FT, and northern tanker (ARCO KC-135MPRS NORTH) 18.000 FT.
 Once with visual contact with tanker, receivers with climb for rejoining and proceed echelon left with tanker

-After refueling, formations will proceed to assigned Holding/Push WPT, normally WPT 4 (D4) HOLD and WPT 5 (E5) PUSH, at assigned COMMCARD altitudes.
-On the way to holding/push formations with contact GCI controller for check-in and tactical flight.
-MANDATORY CALL FOR ALL FORMATIONS when one minute to reach holding/push point for deconfliction.
+After refueling, formations will proceed to assigned Holding/Push WPT, normally WPT 4 (D4) HOLD and WPT 5 (E5) PUSH, at the assigned altitudes.
+On the way to the holding/push WPTs all formations with contact GCI controller for check-in and tactical flight.
+MANDATORY CALL FOR ALL FORMATIONS one minute before reaching the holding/push point for SA.
 For instance: "Lobo, 1 minute to D4, maintaining FL230".

+Local Nellis QNH will be used in all NTTR ranges at all altitutes.

 ### 5.  **RECOVERY**

-On the way back and crossing FLOT heading home all formations will contact TWR in 327.000 UHF and will ask for weather, landing data and type of approach.
+On the way back and crossing FLOT heading home all formations will contact TWR in 327.000 UHF and will ask for weather, landing data and will request type of approach.

-Landing approach will be done depending on airfield weather conditions:
+Landing approach will be done depending on Nellis AFB weather conditions:

 ● VMC: RWY 03 or 21 in use.
  - RWY 21: ARCOE recovery in use.
  ![](../Images/ArcoeRecovery.jpg)
  - RWY 03: STRYK recovery.
 Aircrews can proceed directly to GASS PK if ATC aproved.
  ![](../Images/StrykRecovery.jpg)
+ - Formations will ask for 360 military traffic pattern.
+They will break over the runway at 3,500 ft MSL.

 ● IMC: RWY 21 in use.